sophos/Sophos-Cloud-Optix-Remediation-Functions/README.md

 # Sophos Cloud Optix Remediation Functions

-This project is maintained by the Sophos Public Cloud Team.

 Automatically remediate security issues detected in your cloud environments with Sophos Cloud Optix using serverless functions.

 * [How it Works](#how-it-works)